-Get out of busy Bangkok and take a ride one hour southwest to the Samut Songkhram province where Amphawa is located.
-If you enjoyed seeing a quieter side of Thailand in historic Ayutthaya or Hua Hin, you’ll enjoy the more laidback pace that you’ll find outside of the capital city.
-Here’s my guide to the things you can do in Amphawa.
+Get out of busy Bangkok and take a ride one-hour southwest to Amphawa in the Samut Songkhram province where you can enjoy a more laidback side of Thailand and witness some unusual Thai traditions.
+Here’s my guide about the things you can do in Amphawa and Samut Songkhram.

 Maeklong Railway Market / Umbrella Market